Prevent cross-site tracking in Safari on Mac

 Some websites use third-party content providers.
 You can stop third-party content providers from tracking you across websites to advertise products and services.

-In the Safari app on your Mac, choose Safari > Preferences, then click Privacy.
+In the Safari app on your Mac, choose Safari > Settings, then click Privacy.

 Select “Prevent cross-site tracking”.